ak-andromeda/ALE_methods/README.md

 ## Post-hoc alaysis ##

 1. Assessing the impact of low quality gene families on the likelihood of each root
-   1. Use DTL_ratio_analysis_high_rep.py create plots sequentially removing the worst quality gene families and resumming the likelihoods for each root, based on either the loss/speciation, duplication/speciation or transfer/speciation rates ratio.
+   1. Use _DTL_ratio_analysis_ML_diff.py_ create plots sequentially removing the worst quality gene families and resumming the likelihoods for each root, based on either the loss/speciation, duplication/speciation or transfer/speciation rates ratio.
       - This script requires the following libraries to be installed: sys, glob, os, time, subprocess, pandas, numpy, seaborn and matplotlib
       - The script requires two text files named "roots_to_test.txt", and "species_list.txt".
 The roots_to_test.txt file should contain the names of the directories of the rec_files.
 The species_list.txt file should contain all the species in the dataset and should match the formatting of species tree used in the reconciliation analysis.
-      - The script also requires two command line arguments: The name of the directory of the maximum-likelihood root determined by an AU test and the metric you want to remove gene families by LS, DS or TS.
+      - The script also requires two command line arguments: The name of the directory of the maximum-likelihood root determined by an AU test and the metric you want to remove gene families by D,T,L, LS, DS or TS.
       - The script also remakes the plots only using high species representation reconciliation files.
 The species representation cutoff is currently set to %50 - this can be manually changed by altering the make_high_rep_df() function.
       - Run the script in the same directory as ‘write_consel_file.py’
-      - Run the script with the following command to assess the LS ratio under Ecoli as the most likely root: _python3 DTL_ratio_analysis_high_rep.py Ecoli/ LS_
+      - Run the script with the following command to assess the LS ratio under Ecoli as the most likely root: _python3 DTL_ratio_analysis_ML_diff.py Ecoli LS_
       - Plots and data produced will be saved to a new directory e.g. ‘LS_ratio_results’.
 The directory name will change with the metric used.
+      - Plots will be saved as both png and svg figures.